electrode-io/electrode-native/docs/overview/what-is-a-miniapp.md

 A MiniApp is a JavaScript React Native application.
 That's it!

-We made the choice to distinguish a MiniApp from a full-fledge application considering that a MiniApp is not a complete application on its own--but rather a "mini" application that can be combined with and composed of other MiniApps to form parts of a mobile application.
+We made the choice to distinguish a MiniApp from a full-fledged application considering that a MiniApp is not a complete application on its own--but rather a "mini" application that can be combined with and composed of other MiniApps to form parts of a mobile application.

 * A MiniApp is a JavaScript React native project representing a specific feature or component.
 * A MiniApp can be a single, simple UI component with minimal logic or it can be a single page application that includes business logic and can communication with the native side.